Military says ordnance blast killed four U.S. Marines in California

 Camp Pendleton, 40 miles north of San Diego, is the main West Coast base for the Marine Corps.
 The base, with a land mass comparable to the size of Rhode Island, is home to 37,000 active duty Marines and sailors.

-(Reporting by Marty Graham in San Diego; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Cynthia Johnston, Alden Bentley and Bill Trott)
+(Reporting by Marty Graham in San Diego; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Cynthia Johnston and Alden Bentley)